is ludhiana a good place to live in - Bigblocks

 5. Places to visit in Ludhiana

-Ludhiana is one of the most well-known cultural hotspots in Punjab and North-India as well.
+Ludhiana’s cultural fabric is rich and diverse.
 The Punjab Rural Sports Festival at Kila Raipur—known as the “Rural Olympics”—showcases bullock cart races, kabaddi, and wrestling.

 Here is a list of a few places you can’t miss out on when in Ludhiana: